-- (a) Released upon warning or citation. - (b) Released to a parent or other responsible adult after processing at the Bureau. - (c) Referred to a probation officer for a decision regarding whether to transport the juvenile offender to a juvenile facility. - (d) Transported to the juvenile offender's home or to the place where the juvenile offender was taken into custody (Welfare and Institutions Code § 207.2).
+- (a) Released upon warning or citation. - (b) Released to a parent or other responsible adult after processing at the Bureau. - (c) Referred to a probation officer for a decision regarding whether to transport the juvenile offender to a juvenile facility. - (d) Transported to his/her home or to the place where the juvenile offender was taken into custody (Welfare and Institutions Code § 207.2).